 We are currently conducting research to understand how people use and learn from communication technologies including robots (mobile virtual presence devices), computers, tablets, and other mobile devices.
 I'm leading doctoral research teams that are testing models for predicting instructional technology adoption and measuring the impact of technological affordances on actual technology use.
 Our innovative CI Collective usability lab also supports interdisciplinary research on human-computer interaction by evaluating prototypes of emerging technologies (e.g., wearable technologies, home automation, and devices that incorporate the Internet of Things (IoT) to collect and exchange data).

-Derek R. Lane is Senior Associate Dean in the College of Communication and Information and an Associate Professor in the Department of Communication.
-He served as as an endowed professor in the UK College of Engineering from 2004-2015 and as Associate Dean for Graduate Programs in Communication from 2005-2009.
 Dr. Lane's research focuses on how message design and processing impacts attitudes and behaviors in applied contexts (e.g., instructional, organizational, health, risk and crisis).
 Derek has also published articles on Team-Based Learning related to faculty facilitation skills and peer feedback.

 His collaborative research has been funded by the U.S. Department of Education, the National Institute of Drug Abuse, the National Institute of Mental Health, and the National Science Foundation and appears in Communication Monographs, Communication Education, Media Psychology, Communication Research Reports, Health Promotion Practice, the Journal of Engineering Education and the Journal of Experimental Education.

 He teaches undergraduate courses in communication theory, comparative research methods, small group, organizational, and interpersonal communication as well as training and development, leadership, and communication and technology.
-He teaches graduate seminars in quantitative research methods, communication theory, instructional communication, training and development, theory construction, advanced survey research methods, leadership and interpersonal communication.
+He teaches graduate seminars in quantitative research methods, communication theory, instructional communication, training and consulting, theory construction, advanced survey research methods, leadership and interpersonal communication.
 Dr. Lane is the recipient of several prestigious teaching and research awards.